pablobm/calculate.jquery/README.md

 A jQuery plugin to do math with form fields, and put results in other fields.

+This code is known to work in the following browsers:

+  * Firefox 18
+  * Chrome 40
+  * Internet Explorer 9
+  * Safari 8
+  * Opera 27

 ## Setup

 This library requires [jQuery](http://jquery.com/) (v1.7.0+) and [MathJS](http://mathjs.org/) (v1.2.0).
 Reference these dependencies in your HTML before this library: